twisneskie/mdEditor-profile-creation/README.md

-# Creating Profile Definitions for mdEditor
+# Creating Profiles for mdEditor
+Profiles in mdEditor are settings you can use during the metadata editing process in mdEditor to simplify data entry.
+They are composed of two parts: a profile definition, which determines which fields are displayed during an edit session, and a schema, which determines which fields are required. mdEditor has four built-in profiles that can be used when editing metadata: Basic, Full, Project, and Product.
+In addition to these built-in profiles, custom profiles can be developed and loaded into mdEditor.

+## Known Issues
+See [Issues](https://github.com/twisneskie/mdEditor-profile-creation/issues) for the known list of fields and sections that don't function as expected.
+If you encounter any errors when using the full profile, please submit an Issue.

+## Profile Definitions
 The full profile outline (full-profile-outline.json) provides the full set of fields and sections used in creating profile definitions for the metadata creation program, mdEditor.

 Changing the file so that a field is set to "false" will hide that field.
 Fields that are set to "true" will be displayed.
 All fields are set to "true" by default, so omitting them from the file will result in the omitted field being displayed.
 You can set a section to "false" rather than turning off every field individually to remove entire sections.

-# Add the Full Profile Outline profile definition to mdEditor
+### Add the Full Profile Outline profile definition to mdEditor
 1. Go to Settings/Profiles/Manage Definitions.
 2. Select "Add Definition".
 3. Select "Imported" tab.